replete/obsidian-minimal-theme-css-snippets/README.md

 It's a work in progress as I work on my own Vault, so the best bet is to activate the snippets individually with the `MySnippets` plugin and decide if you want it or not.

+Most of these snippets are exclusively suited to the minimal theme, but some will also work on anything else, such as `hide-ribbon`, `minimal-make-tweaks` and a few others.

+It's opnionated, an example of which is that I prefer more condensed views, so this might not be for everyone but this isn't for everyone, it's for me, and I'd rather see more stuff on a smaller display.
+It's going to change over time, but feel free to steal what suits you,

+Likely to change over time, probably most useful to other hackers working on their vault

 ## Gotchas

 - MacOS: I haven't tested these on Windows or Linux, as I use a mac for day to day work.
 This can be fixed easily with os-specific body css classes (such as `body.mod-macos` etc) but I haven't done this because I'm not sharing this vault with Windows yet.
 If/when I do need to do this I'll fix everything.